Adriano Visagie On His Acting Journey

 Tell me about your first time acting.

 I starred as an extra in ‘Meme Mia’ the ‘Mama Mia’ adaptation by Sandy Rudd.
 That was my first time being on the National Theatre of Namibia stage prior to doing High School and church productions.
-I then got casted in ‘Lammie Beukes’ adapted by Senga Brockerhoff where I played ‘Wouks’ a deadbeat, drug dealing father.
+I then got cast in ‘Lammie Beukes’ adapted by Senga Brockerhoff where I played ‘Wouks’ a deadbeat, drug dealing father.
 I think after that I knew this was my thing.
 As they say; ‘that’s when the acting bug bit me…’

 Any advice to aspiring actors?